HosseinZaredar/Divar-Challenge/README.md

 # Divar-Competition

 2nd place solution for Divar challenge.
-Data Mining Competition, 2022 ([Link](https://aaic.aut.ac.ir/competition/6))
+Data Mining Competition, 1400 ([Link](https://aaic.aut.ac.ir/competition/6))

 ## Problem Definition
-Decide if a post should be accepted or rejected.
-A post is a combination of categorical, numerical and text data.
+Decide if a post should be accepted or rejected based on a combination of categorical, numerical, and text features.

 ## Results